 “Coming to the United States and Finding a Life of Adventure”

 During the 1800s, many immigrants traveled to the United States.
 Their reasons for coming varied, but mostly they were searching for a fresh start.
 This program explores what it was like to enter the U.S. through Ellis Island as well as examines some of the National Cowgirl Museum honorees, why they came to America, and the adventures they experienced when they arrived.
+Program times can be adjusted to class schedules.

 Join us in learning about how the contributions of Clara Brown, Henrietta King and others created communities as well as shaped the West.